opendevstack/tailor/README.md

 When a public key is added or removed, it is required to `secrets re-encrypt` all secrets.
 This decrypts all `*.env` files and writes them again using the provided public keys.

-Finally, the `secrets reveal` command shows the param file after decrypting and decoding the values so that you can see the clear text secrets.
+The `secrets reveal` command shows the param file after decrypting and decoding the values so that you can see the clear text secrets.

+Finally, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` and the private key to `private.key`.

 ## Background